Clarity is a fragrance that emanates from structure.

 The survey figures and market statistics in this book are current as of mid-2026 and will age.
 The mechanisms they illustrate are the point.
 Updated figures are maintained at theplatformceo.com.

-You can read the story alone and get the spine.
-You can pause for the callouts and get the full architecture.
-The choice belongs to the reader.
+You can read the story alone and get the spine, or pause for the callouts and get the full architecture.

 The architecture hangs on four pieces: the Coordination Tax is the cost, the AI Maturity Index is the scorecard, the 90-Day Operating Model is the method, and the Compounding Loop is the payoff.
 Every other framework in the book (the Verification Tax, the Judgment Dividend, the rest) serves one of those four, and each is explained in enough detail to implement without a consultant.
 The one-page map of how they fit sits at the front of the appendices.
 The CEO who reads independently and builds the platform was never going to hire outside help.
 I want that CEO to succeed because every firm that raises the operational bar makes the industry better.